Jeff-Russ/gits/README.md

     $ gits name1          # initialize a new git repository called "name1"
     $ gits name2          # initialize and switch to new repository called "name2"
     $ gits                # lists both names and show name2 as active
+                          # The list is numbered with indexes starting at 0
     $ gits name1          # switch to name1 as active
     $ gits name2 status   # switches to name2 and runs `git status`
     $ gits name2 add -A   # stay on name2 and run `git add -A`
     $ gits "" add -A      # shorthand for previous

+NUMERIC ARGUMENT

+    $ gits [index]        # switch to repository by index
+    $ gits [index] status # switches by index and runs `git status`

 GITIGNORE FLAGS: `gits` [`--gitignore` | `-gi`] <_command_> <_name_>

     $ gits -gi cat name1  # run `cat` on name1's .gitignore (without switching)